All Episodes

 You'll have radicals on the courts.

-They even want to stack the courts, and they want to get rid of the electoral college.
+They even want to stack the courts and they want to get rid of the Electoral College.

 They do all of this.

-It is it is never been a more clear choice than this one.
+It has never been a more clear choice than this one, where this country is going to go.

-By the way, some sad news, but it's really, I don't think it's very surprising, but we now have the coronavirus task force has now been warning governors that with all these protests going on, a lot of people at them, some of them, many of them don't have masks on.
+But we now have the coronavirus task force has now been warning governors that with all these protests going on, a lot of people at them, some of them, many of them, don't have masks on.

 We have 70 coronavirus testing sites have been destroyed during the riots.

-Our figure now is 749 police officers, uh, with the quote, we're told peaceful uh protesters, and there are many peaceful protesters, uh, that are showing genuine outrage.
+Our figure now is 749 police officers with the quote, we're told peaceful protesters.

 What happened with Mr. Floyd?